-In EVE Online, you play as a starship pilot or “capsuleer,” an immortal god among men with the power of cloning technology and mighty spaceships behind you.
-Players fly everything from fighter-like frigates to massive capital warships spanning several kilometers in length.
-Capsuleers band together to form corporations (similar to guilds in other MMOs) and corporations can band together to form alliances.
-Alliances can be composed of hundreds to thousands of players and can control large swaths of in-game space.
-Unofficially, alliances ally themselves together in “coalitions.”
+In the game, the player assumes the role of a starship pilot or “capsuleer,” an immortal god among men backed by the power of cloning technology and mighty spaceships.
+Players can control everything from fighter-like frigates to massive capital warships spanning several kilometers in length.
+Capsuleers may band together to form corporations (similar to guilds in other MMOs), which can be further amalgamated into alliances consisting of hundreds to thousands of players.
+Unofficially, these alliances may form bigger groups that are known as “coalitions.”

 EVE receives some controversy over CCP’s acceptance of in-game piracy, scamming, and griefing, activities which could get a player banned in other MMOs.
 In addition, there hae been numerous scandals inside alliances.
 The first Goonswarm alliance, created by players from the SomethingAwful forums, was closed and its assets were stolen by an alliance director.
 Before that, a leader of Band of Brothers, one of the most powerful alliances in EVE at the time, defected to the Goonswarm and gave up information that a CCP employee was delivering high-grade blueprints, used to construct ships, to BoB.
 Despite the constant threat of betrayal, most EVE players tend to accept and enjoy these aspects of the game.